nodep/NovaBox/README.md

 # NovaBox
-Circuit and PCB design of simple Bluetooth stereo speakers
+Circuit and PCB design of simple Bluetooth stereo received and amplifier

 This is based around the CSR8645 module you can get on ebay or aliexpress.
 The output from the module is amplified using a pair of PAM8304 (one for each channel).